ideasybits/redatamx4r/README.md

 # open a dictionary
 dic<-redatam_open("path/to/nmir.rxdb")

-# run a frequency usig the new syntax
+# run a frequency using the new syntax
 tbl1<-redatam_query(dic, "freq person.sexo")

 #-- you can use the old syntax too